 Estate planning is a service that creates a detailed but flexible plan for how to manage your assets while you are still alive.
-In addition, estate planning helps you determine what to do with your assets if you become ill and how to distribute your assets after your death.
+In addition, elder law, wills and estate planning helps you determine what to do with your assets if you become ill and how to distribute your assets after your death.
 Everything you own, including real estate properties, investments, personal effects, and more, will be handled by a representative you name.
 A well-drafted estate plan will ensure your final wishes are met and that your estate and personal items are passed to who you want, and in the manner, you have chosen.
 Some of the documents and services included in estate planning are:

 - Wills: A will is a legal document that will list all of your assets and explain how and who they will be distributed to upon your death.
 This document will also name an executor who will manage your estate following your passing.

 - Trusts: A trust may be set up to protect assets upon your passing.
 These documents control when and how your money or assets left behind will be distributed and received.
 You can choose to have your family members receive assets in payments over several years, rather than giving them one lump sum.

 - Powers of Attorney: There may come a time when you are unable to make decisions on your behalf, either in regard to finances or your care.
 For this reason, it’s crucial to have a power of attorney set up that will grant a person of your choice permission to act on your behalf.
 You can choose the level of control they have and set up specific rules.